CYC Limited – General Conditions for Hire Last updated – November 22, 2017.

 - The Client is responsible for compliance with all applicable regulations of the Victorian Occupational Health and Safety Act and any other applicable Act of Parliament or law relating to Occupational Health and Safety.

-- Unless ‘whole site’ is specified on the hire agreement multiple Clients may be staying at or using the Facility at any one time.
+- Unless specified on the Facility Hire Agreement, multiple Clients may be staying at or using the Facility at any one time.

 - No Facility bedding, furniture or equipment is to be removed or moved from its designated area without the prior authority of the Facility manager or duty person.